cjolowicz/blog/content/posts/hypermodern-python-project.md

 > will be available with the upcoming Nox release.

 This file defines a session named `tests`, which installs the project dependencies and runs the test suite.
-Nox will create a virtualenv for each of the listed Python versions (3.8 and 3.7), and run the session inside each virtualenv.
+Nox will create a virtual environment for the listed Python versions (3.8 and 3.7), and run the session inside each environment.

 ```python
 $ nox